Code-Institute-Submissions/stream-two-data-centric-python-recipme/README.md

 1. I began the build by first designing the MYSQL Schema.
 Using the 3 phases approach I first worked on a conceptual model, thorugh to a logical model before writing scripts and commands to create a physical MySQL DB.
 2. I built a local MySQL DB first, and using terminal wrote basic CRUD SQL Commands to populate the tables, modify and delete them, making sure the relationshps between each table were correct before moving on.
 At this point some changes were made to the script better suit my needs.
 3. After this, I concentrated on writing all the necessary Python backend code to carry out CRUD Operations on the tables.
 At this point I didn't take any input from the Front End.
 I wanted to get all the necessary CRUD functionality written first, hardcoding input to tables at this stage.
 I wanted to make sure moving data to and from the DB was working as expected first.
 A TDD approach to this phase was carried out where possible.
 4. Once happy with the my backend functionality.
-I provisioned a remoted DB on Heroku using ClearDB.
+I provisioned a remote MYSQL DB on Heroku using ClearDB.
 5. I decided to split my CRUD operations into separate modules.
 	- db.py - Class containing the main DB connection, called on by all CRUD operations.
 	- db_read.py - Classes containing code which carry out read queries on the DB.